-Parents will receive prior notice and an opportunity to opt a student out of the following:
+In accordance with law, parents will receive prior notice and an opportunity to opt a student out of the following:

-1. Any other protected information survey regardless of the funding source.
+1. Any other protected information, as defined above, survey regardless of the funding source.
 A protected information survey includes a survey, analysis of evaluation that reveals any of the following: political affiliations or beliefs of the student or the student's parent; mental or psychological problems of the student or the student's family; sexual behavior or attitudes; illegal, antisocial, self-incriminating or demeaning behavior; critical appraisals of other individuals with whom respondents have close family relationships; legally recognized privileged or analogous relationships, such as those of lawyers, physicians and ministers; religious practices, affiliations or beliefs of the student or the student's parent; or income other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program.